 where $P_c$ denotes the projection on the continuous spectrum of $H,$ and this projection comes from the fact that $\Omega_+$ is unitary from $L^2\to Ran(\Omega_+),$ with the range of $\Omega_+$ equal to the continuous spectrum of $H$.

-When it comes to time-dependent case, \eqref{A.19.1} fails in most situation in that $U(t+s,t)$ will not generally have a nice limit as $t\to\infty$, see \cite{RS1979}.
-In this section, we will introduce a new type of intertwining property based on new wave operators $\Omega_T$ (For $\Omega_T$, see \eqref{OmegaT}.)
+When it comes to the time-dependent case, \eqref{A.19.1} fails in most situation in that $U(t+s,t)$ will not generally have a nice limit as $t\to\infty$, see \cite{RS1979}.
+In this section, we will introduce an adapted type of intertwining property based on the time-dependent wave operators $\Omega_T$ (For $\Omega_T$, see \eqref{OmegaT}.)